Nomas-X/A3A-Event-Standard-Files/README.md

 * briefingName
 * overviewText

-If you making a mission with respawns you should look into those parameters:
+If you are making a mission with respawns you should look into those parameters:
 * respawnDelay

 If you are not using ACE in your mission, make sure to change the parameter `respawnTemplates` to `respawnTemplates[] = {"Spectator"}`